What is Kickbox?

 The funds in the Kickbox are to help make your idea a reality.
 Making it a reality will likely involve a lot of different things.
 These could include:

 - travel to a conference or meet-up

 There’s no way for us to know what you’re going to need to build and refine your idea.
 To make it as simple as possible for you to get what you need, we’re giving you near-total freedom with how you spend your funds.
 If you can honestly justify it for your project, then it’s OK to spend your funds on it.
 Purchases of illegal substances and weapons are prohibited.

 In exchange for this freedom, you will be required to track your expenses in an online spreadsheet and submit your receipts at the end of your project.
 You may have to pay back any funds that are not accompanied by a receipt, so be sure to document everything.
-We’ll provide you with a budget spreadsheet template in Google Drive and Excel formats to help you track expenses.
+We’ll provide you with a budget spreadsheet template in Excel to help you track expenses.